5.3 — 28 February 2018

 5.1 — 16 January 2018

 Kathryn Nuernberger is the author of two poetry collections, The End of Pink, which received the James Laughlin award from the Academy of American Poets, and Rag & Bone, which won the Antivenom Prize from Elixir Press.
-Her collection of lyric essays, Brief Interviews with the Romantic Past, is forthcoming from OSU Press in 2017.
+Her collection of lyric essays is Brief Interviews with the Romantic Past (Ohio State University Press, 2017).
 Recent poems have appeared in 32 Poems, Cincinnati Review, Crazyhorse, Field, Prairie Schooner, West Branch and elsewhere.
 She is an associate professor of Creative Writing at University of Central Missouri, where she also serves as the director of Pleiades Press.

 Emilia Phillips is the author of two poetry collections from the University of Akron Press, Signaletics (2013) and Groundspeed (2016), and three chapbooks, most recently Beneath the Ice Fish Like Souls Look Alike (Bull City Press, 2015).
 Her poems and lyric essays appear widely in literary publications including Agni, Boston Review, Ploughshares, Poetry, and elsewhere.
 She’s an assistant professor in the MFA Writing Program and the Department of English at the University of North Carolina at Greensboro.
 Her third book, Empty Clip, will be published by the University of Akron Press Spring 2018.